US support for Ukraine hit by rising petrol prices

 When Russia first invaded, only 49% of respondents thought it was more important to defend Ukraine at the stake of higher bills – its lowest point since the question was first asked.

-One possible explanation for this initial lower rate could be drawn from another question on the survey, which found that in the same time period, nearly half of respondents said they felt that the war in Ukraine was not a US-specific problem and that Washington should not interfere there.
+One possible explanation for this initial lower rate could be drawn from another question on the survey, which found that in the same period, nearly half of respondents said they felt that the war in Ukraine was not a US-specific problem and that Washington should not interfere there.

-As the war escalated though, support for Ukraine through backing the sanctions grew and only now is it starting to show signs of waning once more.
+As the war escalated, though, support for Ukraine through backing the sanctions grew and only now is it starting to show signs of waning once more.

-The fairly comprehensive survey shows that the war in Ukraine is clearly an important issue for Americans and at the same time, so is the question of what they can afford.
+The fairly comprehensive survey shows that the war in Ukraine is clearly an important issue for Americans and, at the same time, so is the question of what they can afford.

 You will find more infographics at Statista